viosolo/finance_manager/README.md

 ![Category Filter](interface/view.png)
 *Detailed list of expenses grouped by defined categories.*
 ![Category Filter](interface/view_empty.png)
-*Nothing to view in the category.*
+*Nothing to view from incomes in the category.*
 ![Category Filter](interface/view_expenses.png)
 *Detailed list of expenses grouped by one chosen category.*